demarches-simplifiees/git-sign-verifier/README.md

 ### `verify`

 Verifies the commits since the latest commit on the `SIGN_VERIFIED` tag.
-This action will fail if any commit is not signed with an authorized key.
+Tag and commits since this tag must all be signed with known keys.

 Currently, only GPG keys are supported.
-The authorized keys are read either from the default GPG keyring of the user running the program or from a keyring specified in `init` command.
-Keys must be trusted, and must not have expired or been revoked.
+Authorized public keys for commits are imported from `.gpg_authorized_keys`, read on the tag commit and the are imported either into the default GPG keyring of the user running the program or from a keyring specified in `init` command.
+Keys must not have expired or been revoked.
+Trust level is not supported.

+This action will fail if :
+- the tag was not signed with a key in the initial keyring
+- any commit since this tag was is not signed with an authorized key present either in keyring or in `.gpg_authorized_keys`

 **Usage:**